 8. Challenges You to Develop.
 At the same time, a successful manager will also see your weaknesses and give you tasks that will force you to grow your skill-set.
 They will find what motivates you and use it!
-We can all use a little!
-The manager himself is not immune either.
-They might even consider looking into getting a organizational leadership degree to further their career.
+We can all use a little !

 9. Creates Other Leaders.
 A single person can’t be in charge of everything.
-For an organization to grow, one aspect of the management skills list will be to develop other people into future leaders with the same qualities as you find on this list.
+For an organization to grow, a truly great manager will need to develop other people into future leaders with the same qualities as you find on this list.
 Where would Apple be today if Steve Jobs had not groomed Tim Cook?

-10. Makes Themselves Not Needed for Every Little Decision.
+10. Makes Themselves Not Needed.
 As ironic as it sounds, the truly successful managers are the ones who develop their people so well that they are rarely needed for all the mundane, everyday decisions.
 This because they create a well-oiled and efficient machine that requires as little maintenance as possible.
 By doing, their time freed up to work with other leaders on bigger goals, future growth, and development of the organization as a whole.

 Readers – How many of you are managers?
 What do you consider to be a must on the management skills list, and how do you embody this?